MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 [!INCLUDE [CentOS End Of Life](../../../includes/centos-end-of-life-note.md)]

-Performance diagnostics offers two ways to identify and troubleshoot performance issues on your Windows or Linux virtual machine (VM).
-Continuous diagnostics is a lightweight process that collects data and reports insights about resource usage at five-second intervals.
-To troubleshoot an ongoing performance issue, use the on-demand diagnostics option, which provides more in-depth data, insights, and recommendations based on data collected at a single point in time.
+Performance diagnostics offers two ways to identify and troubleshoot performance issues on your virtual machine (VM).
+Continuous diagnostics is a lightweight process that collects data at five-second intervals and reports insights about resource usage every five minutes.
+The on-demand diagnostics option helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.
+Performance diagnostics stores all insights and reports in a storage account, which you can configure for short data retention to minize costs.

 You can run performance diagnostics directly from the Azure portal, where you can also review insights and a report on various logs, rich configuration, and diagnostics data.
 We recommend that you run performance diagnostics and review the insights and diagnostics data before you contact Microsoft Support.

 This article explains how to use the performance diagnostics tool and what the continuous and on-demand performance diagnostics options offer.

 > [!NOTE]
+> Continuous diagnostics is currently supported only on Windows.

+## Prerequisites

+To run continuous and on-demand diagnostics on Windows, you need to [install .NET SDK](/dotnet/core/install/windows) version 4.5 or a later version installed.

+> [!NOTE]
-> For Windows, continuous and on-demand diagnostics are currently supported on VMs that have .NET SDK version 4.5 or a later version installed.
-For the steps to run performance diagnostics on classic VMs, see [Azure Performance Diagnostics VM extension](performance-diagnostics-vm-extension.md).
+> To run performance diagnostics on classic VMs, see [Azure Performance Diagnostics VM extension](performance-diagnostics-vm-extension.md).
-> For Linux, continuous diagnostics is not currently supported.

 ## Supported operating systems